MONSTER COOKIE DOUGH CHEESEBALL DIP

 - For some added crunch use crunchy peanut butter.

 - If you don't want the outside covered in mini m&m's (basically you don't want the 'cheeseball' aspect) then just mix up the dough and put it in a bowl for a dip.
 Either way it's delicious and I have made it dozens of times each way.

 - Quick oats are much better in this recipe.
 They are smaller and have a finer texture.
 You could use regular old fashioned oats if that's what you have but for best results use quick oats.

 - Using miniature m&m's and chocolate chips really do make a difference.
 You can find mini m&m's in the candy aisle by the other large bags of m&m's.
 Miniature chocolate chips are with the other chips in the baking aisle.

 - As the dip sits out at room temperature it will soften slightly, which makes it better for dipping.
 Store leftovers in the fridge and store the cheeseball in the fridge until ready to serve.

 - ½ teaspoon vanilla extract

 - 1/2 cup mini m&m's

-Cover with plastic wrap and let refrigerate for 1-2 hours.
-You can also serve it right away too.
+- Cover with plastic wrap and let refrigerate for 1-2 hours before serving.